 - 1. Very dilute urine specimens, as indicated by a low specific gravity, may not contain representative levels of hCG.
-If pregnancy is still suspected, a first morning urine specimen should be collected 48 hours later and tested. - False negative results may occur when the levels of hCG are below the sensitivity level of the test.
+If pregnancy is still suspected, a first morning urine specimen should be collected 48 hours later and tested. - 2.
+False negative results may occur when the levels of hCG are below the sensitivity level of the test.
 When pregnancy is still suspected, a first morning urine specimen should be collected 48 hours later and tested. - 3.
 Very low levels of hCG (less than 50 mIU/mL) are present in urine specimen shortly after implantation.
 However, because a significant number of first trimester pregnancies terminate for natural reasons,5 a test result that is weakly positive should be confirmed by retesting with a first morning urine specimen collected 48 hours later. - 4.
-This test reliably detects intact hCG up to 500,000 mIU/mL.
-It does not reliably detect hCG degradation products, including free-beta hCG and beta core fragments.
-Quantitative assays used to detect hCG may detect hCG degradation products and therefore may disagree with the results of this rapid test.
+A number of conditions other than pregnancy, including trophoblastic disease and certain non-trophoblastic neoplasms including testicular tumors, prostate cancer, breast cancer, and lung cancer, cause elevated levels of hCG.^{6,7} Therefore, the presence of hCG in urine specimen should not be used to diagnose pregnancy unless these conditions have been ruled out.